DataDog/kics/documentation/rules/terraform/aws/auto_scaling_group_with_no_associated_elb.md

 }
 ```

-instances launched by the ASG may become inaccessible or experience uneven traffic distribution, leading to reduced reliability and performance.
-To remediate this, the `load_balancers` attribute should be defined as in the secure example below:
+To remediate this, the `load_balancers` attribute should be defined, as in the secure example below:

 ```
 resource "aws_autoscaling_group" "bar3" {